Suggestions for the Newly Diagnosed

 I receive such large volumes of e-mails asking me, "What would you do if you were me," usually from the newly diagnosed, that I decided to place this information at Betty's House.

-DIET REVISION Get started on a healthy diet revision program, at the least eliminating white flour, animal fat and processed sugar.
+DIET REVISION Get started on a healthy diet revision program, at the least eliminating white flour and processed sugar.
 Emphasize fresh or freshly cooked fruits and vegetables, white meat skinless poultry, and seafood.
 While diet revision alone will not reverse anyone's MS, it is a good starting point to aid the body's own natural healing ability.